darkochovski/darko_kochovski_assignment/README.md

 2. Extract the contents of the ZIP file.
 3. Import the extracted collection into Postman - file name: Bookings collection
 4. Run the collection in Postman to execute the tests.

+## Smoke Tests and bugs
+Smoke tests and bugs for https://pulse.eco/ are available to ensure basic functionality and stability.
+[Download Smoke Tests and bugs] Tasks_1_and_2_+_Bonus_Tasks.zip - file name: Task2 SmokeTests Bugs

+## Playwright UI Tests
+This repository contains UI tests for https://pulse.eco/ using Playwright.

+### Prerequisites
+- Visual Studio installed on your machine
+- Node.js installed on your machine.
+- Playwright installed globally (`npm install -g playwright`).

+### Running the Tests
+1. Navigate to the `tests` directory containing Playwright test scripts.
+2. Run the Playwright tests using the command-line interface (npx playwright test) or your preferred test runner.